MadeBy is a world-first initiative developed by RAD Australia with music licensing body OneMusic Australia.

 Chair: Nichola Hall, RAD Australia

-- David McAllister AM – RAD Vice President and former Artistic Director of The Australian Ballet
+- David McAllister AC – RAD Vice President and former Artistic Director of The Australian Ballet

 - Alice Topp – choreographer and dancer